Skip to main content

 • music

 The music in the game has received mixed reviews, with many praising its ability to capture the 1930s atmosphere and complement the setting, while others criticize it for being repetitive and monotonous.
-Some players found the soundtrack catchy and enjoyable, though they noted that transitions between songs could be abrupt.
-Overall, while the music enhances the game's ambiance, it could benefit from more variety and emotional depth.
+Some players found the soundtrack catchy and enjoyable, enhancing their experience, while others felt it lacked emotional depth and variety.
+Overall, the music is seen as a significant aspect of the game, though it could benefit from more polish and diversity.

 • “The musical score in 1931: Scheherazade complements the atmosphere and setting perfectly.”